geo-python/site/source/lessons/L1/course-environment-components.rst

 internet connection, a web browser and some `remote desktop software <https://en.wikipedia.org/wiki/Remote_desktop_software>`__, which is freely available for any computer.

-The course environment comprises three components that will be used actively during the course:
+The course environment comprises four components that will be used actively during the course:

 1. `The Computing Dashboard <#computing-dashboard>`__
 2. `A Computer Instance <#computer-instance>`__
 3. `Git + GitHub <#git--github>`__
+4. `Slack for communication <#communicating-with-slack>`__

 Computing Dashboard
 -------------------